 First Accredited by the Middle States Commission on Higher Education: 1949, Reaccredited: 2011, Next Self-Study Evaluation: 2021.
 Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104.
-Telephone: (267) 284-5000, E-mail: info@msche.org

-In addition, schools and programs hold accreditation by the accrediting bodies in their fields: Commission on Dental Accreditation of the American Dental Association; Commission on Collegiate Nursing Education; Accreditation Council for Pharmacy Education; Liaison Committee on Medical Education; Council on Education for Public Health; Commission on Accreditation of Ophthalmic Medical Programs; Joint Review Committee on Education in Radiologic Technology; Joint Review Committee on Educational Programs in Nuclear Medicine Technology; National Accrediting Agency for Clinical Laboratory Sciences; Committee on Veterinary Technician Education and Activities of the American Veterinary Medical Association; Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association; Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association; Commission on Accreditation of Allied Health Education Programs; Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics; Commission on Accreditation for Health Informatics and Information Management Education; Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association; Commission on Accreditation of Healthcare Management Education; Accreditation Commission for Midwifery Education of the American College of Nurse-Midwives; and Council on Accreditation of Nurse Anesthesia Educational Programs.
+Telephone: (267) 284-5000, E-mail: info@msche.org on Education for Public Health; Commission on Accreditation of Ophthalmic Medical Programs; Joint Review Committee on Education in Radiologic Technology; Joint Review Committee on Educational Programs in Nuclear Medicine Technology; National Accrediting Agency for Clinical Laboratory Sciences; Committee on Veterinary Technician Education and Activities of the American Veterinary Medical Association; Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association; Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association; Commission on Accreditation of Allied Health Education Programs; Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics; Commission on Accreditation for Health Informatics and Information Management Education; Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association; Commission on Accreditation of the American College of Nurse-Midwives; and Council on Accreditation of Nurse Anesthesia Educational Programs.